HyunchangOh/EnhancerX/README.md

 ### Data
 We are dealing with big data, therefore we do not upload it directly to the GitHub repo.
-The data can be access through link:
+The data can be accessed through link:

 ## Organization